-This Moroccan lentil beans soup recipe is a definition of comfort on its’s own..
-A hearty fulfilling soup that combines brown lentils, navy beans, chick peas and barely (or quinoa for gluten free ) in a faint tomato based broth which is thickened naturally by all the protein and fibre based lentils and beans.
+This Moroccan lentil soup aka.
+Harira Soup is a hearty fulfilling soup that combines brown lentils, navy beans, chickpeas and barley in a thick tomato-based broth.
 It’s a one pot soup that can actually be a full meal!

-I’m breaking away from all Holiday foods right now–I am saturated with everything cheese, cranberries, snacks, roast turkeys, potatoes, sweets (yes even sweets!), you name it.
-I absolutely need some SOUP.
-And I wouldn’t go for a light soup with our winter starting to pick up, I’m all for a heartwarming thick hearty full meal type soup!
-Enter Moroccan lentil beans soup in a flash.
+I’m done with Holiday foods for now.
+No more cranberries, snacks, roast turkeys, potatoes – I absolutely need some SOUP.
+And with our winter starting to pick up, I’m all for a heartwarming thick hearty soup!
+Enter Moroccan lentil beans soup.

 The very first time I had this soup, it was love at first taste!
-About 17 years ago we were living in Jordan, and we hired a Moroccan chef at home for about two years.
-She was very passionate and creative when it comes to delicious Moroccan food.
-It was as though she infused this passion.
-I was very fond of her, I remember staring at her as she toasted whole spices, assembled tajines, baked small round flatbreads everyday and meticulously crafted a variety of tiny sweet almond delicacies.
-There’s much to admire about Moroccan cuisine.
-And when it comes to soup, by far I think this tops the list!
+About 17 years ago we were living in Jordan, and we hired a Moroccan chef.
+She was very passionate and creative when it came to delicious Moroccan food.

-A tradition in all Moroccan homes, this soup called “Harira” (pronounced hareerah) is often accustomed to taste.
-The combination of beans may vary, the combination and types of lentils may vary and the tomato flavored broth may be stronger than some.
+A tradition in all Moroccan homes is this soup called “Harira”.
+The combination of beans and types of lentils may vary and the tomato flavored broth may be stronger or weaker.
 One common thing for sure, is that this soup is a staple in all homes as the ultimate Moroccan comfort food.

 - 1 large yellow onion , finely diced

-- 1/2 a red pepper (or your favourite) , finely diced
+- 1/2 red pepper (or your favourite) , finely diced

-- 1/2 cup of canned chickpeas , washed and drained
+- 1/2 cup canned chickpeas , washed and drained

-- 1/2 cup of navy beans , washed and drained
+- 1/2 cup navy beans , washed and drained

 - When the pot is ready, add in the onions and red pepper and sauté over medium heat with a pinch of salt until they soften up.
 At this point add the garlic and keep sautéing for another minute until the mixture is really fragrant.